-This blood test is used to determine the patient’s blood oxygen, carbon dioxide and other vital levels.
+This blood test determines the patient’s blood oxygen, carbon dioxide and other vital levels.

 There is no cure for COPD yet.
-Therefore, treatment of COPD is aimed at easing the symptoms, preventing future complications and slowing its progression.
+Therefore, COPD treatment aims to ease the symptoms, prevent future complications, and slow its progression.
+Some common treatments include:

-Bronchodilators are the medications used to relax the muscles of the airways and also widen the airways to allow for normal breathing.
-They are taken through a nebulizer or an inhaler.
-Glucocorticosteroids can also be added during this medication to mitigate inflammation in the airways (x).
+Bronchodilators are the medications used to relax your muscles of the airways and widen them to allow for normal breathing.
+You take it through a nebulizer or an inhaler.
+The medical team may add Glucocorticosteroids during this medication to mitigate inflammation in the airways. (x)

-The patient receives supplemental oxygen if their blood oxygen level is too low.
-A mask or nasal cannula is used.
-The patient can also be issued with a portable unit to allow them to move around with ease (x).
+The patient receives supplemental oxygen if their blood oxygen level is too low using a mask or nasal cannula.
+Also, a portable unit may help the patient move around with ease. (x)

 Doctors prescribe surgery only in rare COPD cases where other forms of treatment have failed.
-In most cases, it is applied in severe emphysema.
-One type of surgery is bullectomy, which involves the removal of large, irregular air spaces from the lungs.
-Another type of surgery is lung volume reduction, where the upper lung tissue is removed.
-A lung transplant can also be done by replacing it with a healthy lung from a donor (x).
+In most cases, surgery happens in severe emphysema cases.
+One type of surgery is bullectomy, which involves removing large, irregular air spaces from the lungs.
+Another type of surgery is lung volume reduction, where they remove your upper lung tissue.
+Some may suggest a lung transplant, replacing it with a healthy lung from a donor. (x)

-Several lifestyle changes can also help to provide relief from COPD as well as reduce symptoms.
+Several lifestyle changes can also help to provide relief from COPD and reduce symptoms.
 They include: